bajamircea/bajamircea.github.io/_posts/2016-09-18-beautiful-maths-euler-power.markdown

 $$

-We can create a function where we multiply each power of $$x$$ by some coeficient and we add up the infinite series:
+We can create a function where we multiply each power of $$x$$ by some coefficient and we add up the infinite series:

 $$
 \begin{align}